andyatkinson/andyatkinson.github.io/_posts/2026-04-20-postgresql-scaling-aws-christmas-day-traffic-surge.md

 I also happen to be a fan of the products of the company and recommend them.
 I have paid for frames on my own as gifts for family, friends, and as donations for my kid’s school fundraiser.

 ## Disclosures
-I joined the Aura team in 2025.
+I began working with Aura in 2025.
 Aura does not have a public space for technical blog posts so we discussed me writing this post on my own site where I regularly write about Postgres and Ruby on Rails.

 This post was written by me and I do not speak for the company.
 The company had the opportunity to review and edit the post before publication.